Effective field theories of topological crystalline insulators and topological crystals: General perspective and summary of the results

 with $\alpha \in H^{k}(BG_{c},\mathbb{Z})$.
-Here $N_{g}$ is in general an integer or a $\mathbb{Z}_{n}$ number depending on the element $\alpha$ in the cohomology group $H^{k}(BG_{c},\mathbb{Z})$.
+Here $N_{\{g\}}$ is in general an integer or a $\mathbb{Z}_{n}$ number depending the cohomology group $H^{k}(BG_{c},\mathbb{Z})$.
+We note that, in all the examples considered in this work, it's enough to use a single group element $g \in G_{c}$ to label the $k$-cycle.
 Representative of $\Omega_{k}$ can be obtained by solving these equations.
 Table~\ref{tab:1} summarizes the examples and the results in this work.
 From the topological term Eq.~(\ref{eqn:Seff-general}), one can obtain electromagnetic responses of TCIs, which will be briefly discussed in the sections of each case.